cagledw/climate_analyzer/README.md

-# Climate Data Analysis
+# climate_analyzer

 This project began as a desire visualize LOCAL climate change.
 In the search for HARD DATA, I was surprised to find very little.
-Yes, I know all sort of Big Institutions are working on climate models.
+Yes, there are Big Institutions that are working on climate models.
 Are they open source?
 Are they easy to interact with?
 Does it answer the question how climate change affects me LOCALLY?
 Maybe they exist, but I couldn't find any.

-So, with the idea of pulling publically available NOAA climate data off the web; I began this project.
-It is rough and incomplete, but it is a begining.
+The idea of this app is to pull publically available NOAA climate data off the web and link it to a visualization gui.

 Command Line Script to:
 1. Download NOAA Climate Daily Summary Data
 2. Store in off-line database(s) organized by NOAA Weather Station
 3. Visualize with tkinter + matplotlib GUI

 NOAA requires a token to utilize their automated download fascility.
 This token must be supplied to this app via an ini-file: cda.ini.
 See: